Networking gets a bad rap.

 - Never eat alone (he says “invisibility” is a fate worse than failure).

 I agree with much of his advice, perhaps because I thrive on relationships myself.
-A great day recently featured three hugs — two from friends/colleagues I had met through a networking group but hadn’t seen in several months, and one from an IABC member I had just met for coffee, after sharing ideas on her new freelance business.
+Sometimes, I’ve measured these in hugs, with one memorable day featuring three – two from friends/colleagues I had met through a networking group but hadn’t seen in several months, and one from an IABC member I had just met for coffee, after sharing ideas on her new freelance business.
 A couple of long-time clients regularly greet me with a hug, too.